midjourney/docs/content_and_moderation_policy.md

 > A. No adult content or gore.
 Please avoid making visually shocking or disturbing content.
 We will block some text inputs automatically.

 These rules are actively enforced for **public content**, which is all content you produce unless you have opted into the `/private` mode.

-Some words or phrases are blocked automatically based on their recurrence in disturbing content creation.
-You won't be able to make images using them.
+See below for more.

 ### What's Gore?

-Gore includes images of detached body parts of humans or animals, blood, violence (images of shooting or bombing someone, for instance), deformed bodies, pestilence, etc.
+Gore includes images of detached body parts of humans or animals, cannibalism, blood, violence (images of shooting or bombing someone, for instance), deformed bodies, pestilence, etc.

 ### What's Adult?